gkorpal/gkorpal.github.io/_teaching/2020-fall-teaching.md

 date: 2020-08-25
 location: "iCourse"
 ---
-The following is some information regarding the 15 week iCourse section (103/203/403) of the course MATH 112 that I will be assisting with during Fall 2020.
+The following is some information regarding the 15 week iCourse section (103/203/403) of the course Math 112 that I will be assisting with during Fall 2020.

 *Our section has about 114 students.
 The full course has about 1700 students.*